-THROW OUT the rest of the pill pack and start a new pack that same day.
+- If you are a Day 1 Starter: THROW OUT the rest of the pill pack and start a new pack that same day.
+If you are a Sunday Starter: Keep taking 1 pill every day until Sunday.
 On Sunday, THROW OUT the rest of the pack and start a new pack of pills that same day.

-- 2. You may not have your period this month but this is expected. - However, if you miss your period 2 months in a row, call your health-care provider because you might be pregnant. - 3.
+You may not have your period this month but this is expected. - However, if you miss your period 2 months in a row, call your health-care provider because you might be pregnant. - 3.
 You COULD BECOME PREGNANT if you have sex in the 7 days after you restart your pills.

-You MUST use a nonhormonal birth-control method (such as condoms or spermicide) as a back-up for those 7 days.
+You MUST use a nonhormonal birth-control method (such as condoms or spermicide) as a backup for those 7 days.